Philips

 - Step 1 – Clear jams: Remove the brush roll and cut away hair and threads.
 Ensure it spins freely.

-- Step 2 – Check for belt (if applicable): Some Philips nozzles use a small belt.
+- Step 2 – Check for a belt (if applicable): Some Philips nozzles use a small belt.
 If visible and broken or loose, replace the belt.

 - Step 3 – Inspect wiring: Check the nozzle connector and cable for visible damage.